Raemon Sluiter

-Raemon Sluiter (/nl/; born 13 April 1978) is a Dutch former professional tennis player and current coach.
+Raemon Sluiter (/nl/; born 13 April 1978) is a Dutch tennis coach and a former professional player.
 His career-high ATP singles ranking is World No. 46, achieved in February 2003.
-Though he achieved only limited success during his professional career, Sluiter reached four ATP finals in his native Netherlands, and also reached the semi-finals of the Davis Cup with the Dutch team in 2001.
+Though he achieved only limited success during his professional career, Sluiter reached four ATP finals in his native Netherlands, and also reached the semifinals of the Davis Cup with the Dutch team in 2001.
+Also in 2003, he reached a career high doubles ranking of No. 97.

 He announced his retirement in February 2008, which took effect after he played his home event in Rotterdam.
 In April 2009 he returned to professional tennis, reaching the final of an ITF Futures tournament in Albufeira, Portugal having entered the tournament in the qualifying rounds.
 In June 2009 he reached the final of the Ordina Open, becoming the lowest ranked professional player (866th) in history to reach an ATP final.

 Sluiter's best performance in Grand Slam tournaments was the third round, which he reached at Wimbledon in 2001 and in the French Open in 2004 and 2006.
 In the first round of the 2003 Wimbledon Championships, Sluiter stunned 20th seed and former World #1 Yevgeny Kafelnikov in five sets for one of the biggest wins of his career.